Trobriand people

 The people of the Trobriand Islands are mostly subsistence horticulturalists who live in traditional settlements.
-The social structure is based on matrilineal clans that control land and resources.
+Their social structure is based on matrilineal clans that control land and resources.
 People participate in the regional circuit of exchange of shells called kula, sailing to visit trade partners on seagoing canoes.
-In the late twentieth century, anti-colonial and cultural autonomy movements gained followers from the Trobriand societies.
-When inter-group warfare was forbidden by colonial rulers, the islanders developed a unique, aggressive form of cricket.
+In the late 20th century, anti-colonial and cultural autonomy movements gained followers from the Trobriand societies.
+When colonial rulers forbade inter-group warfare, the islanders developed a unique, aggressive form of cricket.

-Although an understanding of reproduction and modern medicine is widespread in Trobriand society, their traditional beliefs have been remarkably resilient.
-For example, the real cause of pregnancy is believed to be a baloma, or ancestral spirit, that enters the body of a woman, and without whose existence a woman could not become pregnant; all babies are made or come into existence (ibubulisi) in Tuma.
+Although reproduction and modern medicine is widely understood in Trobriand society, their traditional beliefs have been remarkably resilient.
+For example, the real cause of pregnancy is believed to be a baloma, or ancestral spirit, that enters the body of a woman, and without which a woman cannot become pregnant; all babies are made or come into existence (ibubulisi) in Tuma.
 These tenets form the main stratum of what can be termed popular or universal belief.
 In the past, many held this traditional belief because the yam, a major food of the island, included chemicals (phytoestrogens and plant sterols) whose effects are contraceptive, so the practical link between sex and pregnancy was not very evident.

 Language

-The Trobriand peoples speak Kilivila, though various different dialects of it are spoken amongst each different tribe.
-It is an Austronesian language, although has the distinction of having a complex system for classifying nouns.
-Foreign languages are less commonly spoken, although by the 1980s at least, Trobrianders occasionally spoke Tok Pisin and English.
+The Trobriand peoples speak Kilivila, though different dialects are spoken in different tribes.
+It is an Austronesian language with a complex system of classifying nouns.
+Foreign languages are less commonly spoken, although by the 1980s, Trobrianders occasionally spoke Tok Pisin and English.
 The term "Trobriand" itself is not Kilivilan: the islands take this name from the French explorer Jean François Sylvestre Denis de Trobriand who visited in 1793.

 Drawing upon earlier work by Bronisław Malinowski, Dorothy D. Lee's scholarly writings refer to "non-lineal codifications of reality".
-In such a linguistic system, the concept of linear progress of time, geometric shapes, and even conventional methods of description, are lost altogether or altered.
-In her example of a specific indigenous yam, Lee explains that when the yam moves from a state of sprouting through ripeness to over-ripeness, the name for each object in a specific state changes entirely – the description of the object at different states of development relates to wholly different perceptions of the object.
-Ripeness is considered a "defining ingredient" and thus once it becomes over-ripe, a yam is perceived as a new object altogether.
-The same perception pertains to time and geometric shapes.
+In such a linguistic system, the concept of linear progress of time, geometric shapes, and even conventional methods of description are lost or altered.
+Lee gives the example of a specific indigenous yam.
+As the yam moves from sprouting through ripeness to overripeness, the name for it in each state changes entirely: the description of the object at different states of development relates to wholly different perceptions of the object.
+Ripeness is considered a "defining ingredient", and so when it becomes overripe, a yam is perceived as a new object altogether.
+The same is true of time and geometric shapes.